-This topic lists the various application control scenarios in which AppLocker policies can be effectively implemented.
+This topic for the IT professional lists the various application control scenarios in which AppLocker policies can be effectively implemented.

-AppLocker can help you to protect the digital assets within your organization, reduce the threat of malicious software being introduced into your environment, and improve the management of application control and the maintenance of application control policies.
-Application security scenarios addressed by AppLocker can be categorized as follows:
+AppLocker can help you improve the management of application control and the maintenance of application control policies.
+Application control scenarios addressed by AppLocker can be categorized as follows:

 AppLocker has the ability to enforce its policy in an audit-only mode where all application access activity is collected in event logs for further analysis.
 Windows PowerShell cmdlets are also available to help you understand application usage and access.

 Protection against unwanted software

 AppLocker has the ability to deny applications from running simply by excluding them from the list of allowed applications per business group or user.
 If an application is not specifically identified by its publisher, installation path, or file hash, the attempt to run the application fails.